Practice Profile

 • Drafting an opinion in respect of strategic planning matters and the effects of prospective legislation

-• Drafting a pre-action protocol response in a statutory challenge to a grant of planning permission on a site within a National Landscape
+• Drafting a pre-action response in a proposed challenge to a grant of planning permission on a site within a National Landscape

 • Drafting representations in respect of a developer’s liability for CIL